Mechanical, Materials, and Aerospace Engineering

 These co-terminal degrees allow students to gain greater knowledge in specialized areas while, in most cases, completing a smaller number of credit hours with increased scheduling flexibility.
 For more information, please visit the Department of Mechanical, Materials, and Aerospace Engineering website (engineering.iit.edu/mmae).

 Minors available to students who wish to broaden their knowledge can be found in the Minors section.
-In all programs, two of the required minor courses substitute for two free or technical electives.
+In all programs, required minor courses may substitute for free electives.
+In addition, required minor courses may also substitute for technical electives provided that the minor courses are approved technical elective courses.
 Minors other than those listed below may be undertaken with the approval of the student’s faculty adviser and the MMAE undergraduate studies committee.
 In the event that a required course for a minor is also required for the major, an approved substitution must be made.
 Application to take a minor is typically made in the student’s third or fourth semester.
 Minors require completion of additional courses.

 Among the minors that are available to ME, MSE, and AE students are: